mk-fg/waterfox/README.rst

 (see `this handy comparison page`_ for more).

-I install ghacks as vendor.js, so it'd be easy to diff or override as necessary, so if waterfox screws up loading that, it might not be immediately obvious, hence that simple option-check in every new tab.
+I install ghacks as vendor.js, so it'd be easy to diff or override as necessary, but if waterfox screws up loading that, it might not be immediately obvious, hence that simple option-check in every new tab.

-Main purpose though is to just make new tabs non-white, as whoever thought that white screen is an acceptable default is/was probably blind (by now) :)
+Main purpose though is to just make new tabs non-white, as whoever thought that white screen is an acceptable default was (or is) probably blind (by now) :)

 .. _ghacks user.js: https://github.com/ghacksuserjs/ghacks-user.js/
 .. _this handy comparison page: https://jm42.github.io/compare-user.js/